Tekali7/Fitness-Guide/README.md

 ## Welcome screen

-Upon running the app, users are greeted with a welcome message to the Fitness Guide.
+Upon running the app, users are greeted with a welcome message to the Fitness Guide.<br>
 ![Welcome screen](assets/welcome-screen.PNG)

 ## Feature selection

 Users are prompted to choose between the Strength Guide and the BMI Calculator.
-Input validation ensures that only valid options ('strength' or 'bmi') are accepted.
+Input validation ensures that only valid options ('strength' or 'bmi') are accepted.<br>
 ![Selection](assets/selection.PNG)

 ## Strength Guide

 When the user selects the Strength Guide, they are prompted to enter their gender, bodyweight, and choose an exercise (bench, squat, or deadlift).
 Input validation is implemented for gender, weight, and exercise selection.
 The app provides average strength references tailored to the users gender, weight, and chosen exercise.
 The strength references are just an example and shouldn't be taken seriously, as they are just to show the function of the feature.
-After viewing the strength reference, users have the option to get another strength reference, use the BMI Calculator, or exit.
+After viewing the strength reference, users have the option to get another strength reference, use the BMI Calculator, or exit. <br>
 ![Strength Guide](assets/strength-guide.PNG)

 ## BMI Calculator